 Having the extra-large fresh water tank (39 gallons compared to 30 gallons in the older Laredo models) is great.
 The extra 9 gallons means two to three extra days boondocking and that’s always a good thing.
 Having a smaller 14 gallon gray tank, however, took some getting use to and we had to dump it quite frequently to keep it empty.
 Having just a gray tank to dump also means we need just an old garden hose to dump now, no need to buy a RhinoFlex or a stinky slinky.

 The Laredo cabover is narrower and less tall, but the larger Dometic windows and Heki skylight make it seem bigger and less claustrophobic.
 The coffin storage lockers that flank the queen size bed help keep things tidy and organized.
 Because of the camper’s lower profile, we noticed that getting in and out of the cabover bed is easier, a pleasant surprise.
-Unfortunately, the OEM spring mattress is lumpy and not very comfortable–an aftermarket 6 inch memory foam mattress is already on order.
+Unfortunately, the OEM spring mattress is lumpy and not very comfortable–an aftermarket 6 inch memory foam mattress has already been installed.

 We’ve never seen a camper as well-lit as the Laredo.
 All of the exterior and interior lights are LED (except for the one in the range hood).
 There are four lights in the cabover, four in the dinette, and three in the kitchen.
 Even the wardrobe and battery compartment have lights!
 The exterior has lots of lighting, too.
 A light is mounted on each side of the camper and even under each wing.
 Our only complaint is the brightness of the reading lights in the cabover–they’re blinding.
 We’ll need to purchase some lower wattage LEDs so we can read comfortably in bed.